 Scalp exfoliation tackles excess oil

-The same thing happens with our scalp.
+The same thing happens with oily scalps.

-And also balances out a dry scalp
+It balances out a dry scalp

 Removes product build-up